 Consider completing all age-appropriate vaccinations as recommended by current immunization guidelines prior to initiating treatment with DUPIXENT.
-Avoid use of live vaccines during treatment with DUPIXENT.
+Avoid use of live vaccines in patients treated with DUPIXENT.
 It is unknown if administration of live vaccines during DUPIXENT treatment will impact the safety or effectiveness of these vaccines.
-Limited data are available regarding coadministration of DUPIXENT with non-live vaccines [see Clinical Pharmacology (10.2)].
+Limited data are available regarding coadministration of DUPIXENT with non-live vaccines [see Clinical Pharmacology (12.2)].

-6. ADVERSE REACTIONS
+6 ADVERSE REACTIONS